-Here's what we know about when weddings will be able to go ahead in England, if you're planning to get married some time soon...
+Here's what we know about how weddings are authorised to go ahead in England, if you're planning to get married in the next month or so...

-Currently, and up until 17 May at the earliest, wedding ceremonies and wedding receptions are permitted to go ahead in England with a maximum of 15 people (not including anyone working at the event).
+Currently, and up until 21 June, wedding ceremonies and wedding receptions are permitted to go ahead in England with a maximum of 30 people (not including anyone working at the event).
 As regional tiers have been scrapped, it doesn't matter where you live in the country, these rules apply to all.